uva-engineering-decision-analysis/class_notes/Session_5.md

 The loss of the expected value is not going to be the same as the expected value of the loss.

-Therefore the action that minimzes our loss is not going to be identified by just assuming that we got the right answer for estimation of $\theta$ ($E[\theta]$) and pugging it into the equation of the loss.
+Therefore the action that minimizes our loss is not going to be identified by just assuming that we got the right answer for estimation of $\theta$ ($E[\theta]$) and pugging it into the equation of the loss.

 Actually, we need to take into account the uncertainty.

-Suppose you have an upportinity to learn more about the data before you make a decision, maybe in the example by looking at the traffic forcast and update your beliefs about how long it will take you to get to the airport.
+Suppose you have an opportunity to learn more about the data before you make a decision, maybe in the example by looking at the traffic forecast and update your beliefs about how long it will take you to get to the airport.
-The predictive tool allows you to sharpen your beliefs and allows you to make an optimiation action.
-More generally, we got a lot of different kind of the predictive tools and what we are thinking about more is to sharppen our prior beliefs which give us a different probabilities over $\theta$.
+The predictive tool allows you to sharpen your beliefs and allows you to make an optimization action.
+More generally, we got a lot of different kind of the predictive tools and what we are thinking about more is to sharpen our prior beliefs which give us a different probabilities over $\theta$.

 What our predictive tools do is sharpen our beliefs about $\theta$.